|

 · Trustee of Director, Art History Association of Korea (2018–2019)

-· Advisory Committee Member, Gwangju National Museum, Ceremic Advisory Committee (2017-)
+· Advisory Committee Member, Gwangju National Museum, Ceramic Advisory Committee (2017–)

 · Self Evaluation Committee, National Research Institute of Maritime Cultural Heritage (2020–2023)